egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 # Current State

-So far, DLV for Root has been removed from Bind v9.16.
+So far, DLV for Root has been [removed from](https://kb.isc.org/docs/aa-01310) Bind v9.16.
 But no suitable replacement is on the horizon as far as we can see.
-Not even the latest Bind 9.20 has it.
+Not even the latest Bind 9.20 has anything closely resembling this DNSSEC lookaside validation.

 In the latest Bind 9.16+, there is this new `trust-anchors` clause.

 `trust-anchors` clause is only a general overall setting.
-I might even add that it is nearly useless outside of the 13 Root DNS (unless you're into erecting a thin veil of querying privacy by doing this 'in-house').
+I might even add that this option is nearly useless outside of the 13 Root DNS (unless you're into erecting a thin veil of querying privacy by doing this 'in-house').